Tag Archives: #jewishimmigrants

 Hilda enrolled at Gratz College in the Judaic studies program.
 She worked full time during the day as a bookkeeper to help support her family and took classes at night and on Sunday.
 Because of her time in Israel, Hilda spoke fluent Hebrew and became friends with many of her Israeli classmate, along with a part-time native Philadelphian.

 Stuart Gallant had grown up in the “City of Brotherly Love,” the only child of first-generation Americans and the grandson of Eastern European/Russian refugees.
 Along with his public school education, Stuart attended the usual 3-days-a-week Hebrew school through his bar mitzvah.
-The rabbi of their Conservative synagogue of which his parents were co-founders enticed Stuart and some other boys to engage in additional learning including Torah reading and leading services.
+The rabbi of their Conservative synagogue, of which his parents were co-founders, enticed Stuart and some other boys to engage in additional learning, including Torah reading and leading services.
 Raising the stakes, the rabbi then insisted that his students attend Shabbat services weekly “Until my high school graduation, I became a fixture at the shul,” Stuart said.
-“I read Torah on Saturday morning, taught Hebrew school and bar/bat mitzvah students, lead junior congregation and, in my senior year, served as president of the local chapter of United Synagogue Youth”.
+“I read Torah on Saturday morning, taught Hebrew school and bar/bat mitzvah students, lead junior congregation and, in my senior year, served as president of the local chapter of United Synagogue Youth.”

-After he graduated high school, Stuart enrolled in Drexel University for a degree in electrical engineering.
+After he graduated high school, Stuart enrolled into Drexel University for a degree in electrical engineering.
 Struggling to balance his new classes and the slew of Jewish holidays that fell on during his first weeks on campus, Stuart had to cut back on his attendance at services.
 His “school vs. shul” decision resulted in falling out with the rabbi.
 He stopped going to services, even avoiding driving near his synagogue.

 After completing his masters at Drexel, Stuart began a career in biomedical engineering that took him and Hilda to Minneapolis, Baltimore, and eventually to California.
 Hilda initially stayed home to raise their two sons, Joshua and Avi.
 She eventually used her strong accounting skills in several jobs, including Stuart’s own medical device start-up company.